espressif/esp-modbus/docs/en/master_api_overview.rst

     ...
     static void *master_handle = NULL; // the master handler is initialized previously ...
-    // Set the request stucture for the master to send the <Report Slave ID> command mb_param_request_t req = {
+    // Set the request structure for the master to send the <Report Slave ID> command mb_param_request_t req = {
         .slave_addr = MB_DEVICE_ADDR1,  // the UID of the device to get the information,
         .command = 0x11,                // the <Report Slave ID> command,